 Nicholas Oakeshott is the Regional Protection Officer (Statelessness) at UNHCR’s Regional Office for Southeast Asia, providing technical support and strategic guidance to UNHCR’s activities under statelessness mandate in 13 countries in the region and leading UNHCR’s engagement with ASEAN on this issue.
 He also acts as UNHCR’s focal point on the regional initiative to improve Civil Registration and Vital Statistics (CRVS) in Asia and the Pacific and on the Global CRVS Group.
 Before joining UNHCR, he began his career by practising as a barrister in the UK and working in a number of roles for NGOs that specialised in providing legal advice and representation to asylum seekers and refugees.
 He was also a visiting lecturer at the University of Westminster, City University and the College of Law.
 He jointly supervised, researched and wrote the study entitled 'Mapping Statelessness in the United Kingdom', which was published in 2011 and resulted in the UK implementing a Statelessness Determination Procedure.
 Nicholas holds a M.A. in Modern History from Oxford University, a Diploma in Law from City University and a LL.M in International Human Rights Law with Distinction from the University of Essex, sharing the prize for the highest academic achievement in the year.

-For our first webinar on 1 June 2017 at 2pm Bangkok time, our presenters Professor Chowdhury Abrar and Zahra Albarazi explored the topic “What is statelessness (and what it is not)”.
+For our first webinar on 1 June 2017, our presenters Professor Chowdhury Abrar and Zahra Albarazi explored the topic “What is statelessness (and what it is not)”.